erszcz/erlang-type-checker-comparison/README.md

 thanks to [Gradient](https://github.com/esl/gradient), also for Elixir.
 The project is experimental, but has decent coverage of the Erlang and Elixir syntax.

+The assumption of this comparison is to show that Gradualizer, while still experimental, is already useful in practice thanks to:

+-   good enough Erlang syntax coverage; as it turned out it's definitely better then ETC, though there are some language constructs which lead to incorrect reports

+-   better performance than Dialyzer (significantly shorter run times on the same files, no PLT build/check time);
+    in fact, thanks to [ErlangLS](https://erlang-ls.github.io/),
+    Gradualizer can be used real-time in the background of a programmer's editor

+-   easily understandable error messages

-This gist compares their functionality on the tests accumulated over time in Gradualizer's repository.
+This gist compares Dialyzer, ETC, and Gradualizer functionality on the tests accumulated over time in Gradualizer's repository.
 Thanks go to the volunteers who dedicated their time and effort to build the test harness.

 The setup: